garrandall/popular-music-data/tracks/i-m-gonna-miss-you-the-artistics.md

 Your sweet loving
 I'm gonna miss

-Ahh, I'm gonna miss you, every day
+Ah, I'm gonna miss you, every day
-Ahh, I'm gonna miss you, baby
+Ah, I'm gonna miss you, baby

 I love you with all my heart
 We said we'd never part